 Fed up with your dog’s barking?

 If so, you’re not alone.
 Barking is one of the most common complaints from dog parents – and it can be difficult to solve.
-In this article, I’ll teach you why dogs bark, how to eliminate rewards for barking, and how to prevent it using positive methods.
+(Alprazolam) In this article, I’ll teach you why dogs bark, how to eliminate rewards for barking, and how to prevent it using positive methods.
 But before we get started, remember that barking is a natural form of canine communication.
 The occasional bark is normal – you can’t expect a dog to be silent.
 It’s only when barking becomes incessant that you need to act.

 Step 1: Understand Why Your Dog is Barking